-I delivered some workshops recently on the topic of personal development, and half-way through took a question on whether learning activities should be done in work time or outside of work.
+I delivered some workshops recently on the topic of personal development, and half-way through took a question on whether work-based learning activities should be done in work time or outside of work.

 This was an interesting question – as I feel the boundaries are being blurred between work and home – with many more people working remotely or with flexible hours, we are not always ‘at work’.
 Also, more corporate learning and development is available via digital solutions like e-learning, so learning activities are more informal and could take place anytime, anywhere.